 Moodle Course Supplement: accessible at http://umonline.umt.edu/

 This survey intends to provide students with a historical, cultural, linguistic, and intellectual framework for understanding the literature produced in Britain between the 8th century, when Anglo-Saxon culture produced its first major literary texts, and the 17th century, when citizens of a modern British state published texts in a wide range of literary genres for a rapidly-expanding public readership.
 To address such a wide cultural span in such a short space of time - just under a century per week, on average - is a Herculean task.
 But this kind of survey creates an invaluable context for your future reading, which will augment, amplify, and complicate the narrative of this class.
-There will be five periods covered: Anglo-Saxon (8th-11th centuries), Anglo-Norman (11th-14th centuries), late medieval/Middle English (14th-15th centuries), the Renaissance (16th century) and the Early Modern period (17th century through the Restoration).
-The course will introduce you to specific literary and cultural problems, which you will then address in greater detail in discussion section and short writing assignments.
+There will be two parts to this course, The Middle Ages and the Renaissance/Early Modern, and each of these broad periods can be understood as having distinct sub-parts: Anglo-Saxon (8th-11th centuries), Anglo-Norman (12-14th), late medieval (14th-15th centuries), the Renaissance (16th century) and the Early Modern Period (17th century, through the Restoration).
+The course will introduce you to specific literary and cultural problems, which you will then address in greater detail in class discussion, group discussion, quizzes, and short writing assignments.
 Students will be expected to: master some basic vocabulary for literary analysis (the Department’s list of literary terms, drawn from The Bedford Glossary); develop their skills in close reading of poetry; and read both broadly and deeply in the history of British literature.
 You will be introduced to major conceptual and theoretical problems relevant to the study of literary history that you will develop further in your undergraduate career: the interpretive impact of historical and cultural context on reading literature, the role of national identity in the formation of a literary canon, and the role of gender relations in the production and interpretation of literary texts.

 LIT 221 - British Literature: Enlightenment to Romantics - Rob Browning